Easy Propagation and Care Tips for Dracaena Marginata Plants

 Lighting Requirements

 To ensure optimal growth, Dracaena Marginata plants require bright, indirect light.
-They can tolerate low light conditions, but they may not grow as well. direct hot sun should be avoided as it can cause the cuttings to burn.
+They can tolerate low light conditions, but they may not grow as well.
+Direct hot sun should be avoided as it can cause the cuttings to burn.
 It's important to provide the right amount of light for their development.

 Different types of lighting can be used to create the ideal conditions for Dracaena Marginata plants.
 One option is to place the cuttings near a north-facing window where they can receive bright, indirect light throughout the day.